 - Training for a given topic will be available for credit/no credit basis.
 Trainees will have the option to take the course for 3 graduate credits (Satisfactory/Not Satisfactory) or for CEUs offered through the CD.

 - Each topic will be presented in-person at each of three venues inclusive of Pierre, Sioux Falls and Rapid City.

-Each of our courses will focus on effective teaching and preventative measures for challenging behaviors in the areas of Autism Spectrum Disorders (ASD), School Discipline, Mental Health and Functional Behavior Assessment (FBA) to Behavior Support Planning (BSP).
+Each of our courses will focus on effective teaching and preventative measures for challenging behaviors in the areas of Autism Spectrum Disorders (ASD), School Discipline, Student Mental Health and Functional Behavior Assessment (FBA) to Behavior Support Planning (BSP).
 Each course will be 3 total days in length with on-site trainings held in Pierre, Rapid City and Sioux Falls.
+An alternative distance learning option will also be offered online to anyone unable to attend in person.
 Graduate credits are available from USD and continuing education units are available through the Center for Disabilities.
 Cost is $30 for materials plus $120 for graduate credits (optional).

 These events are targeted toward self-advocates, parents and professionals who support adults with intellectual and developmental disabilities.
 The focus of these programs is to address challenging behaviors from a proactive standpoint and improve quality of life.
 Individualized coaching is provided across a variety of training areas and programs.
 These events are offered through a collaborative relationship with the South Dakota Department of Human Services Division of Developmental Disabilities.